Techartflowio/com.unity.render-pipelines.universal/Documentation~/shaders-in-universalrp.md

 * Declare all Material properties in a single CBUFFER called `UnityPerMaterial`.
 * Declare all built-in engine properties, such as `unity_ObjectToWorld` or `unity_WorldTransformParams`, in a single CBUFFER called `UnityPerDraw`.

-For more information on the SRP Batcher, see the page [Scriptable Render Pipeline (SRP) Batcher](https://docs.unity3d.com/Manual/SRPBatcher.html).
+For more information on the SRP Batcher, refer to the documentation on the [Scriptable Render Pipeline (SRP) Batcher](https://docs.unity3d.com/Manual/SRPBatcher.html).